davawen/bikelang/README.md

 ## Get started

 To get started with the compiler:
+-   Make sure you have the nightly rust toolchain installed
 -   Clone this repository
 -   Build it with `cargo build --release`
 -   Run the executable `./target/release/bikelang` with this file: